Friday, April 22, 2011

 In a large bowl, whisk together the flour, baking powder and salt; set aside.
 In another large bowl, beat the butter and brown sugar with a handheld electric mixer (this helps if your sugar is firm, but you can also do this with a whisk).
 If the mixture still feels hot to the touch, wait a few minutes before continuing.
 Beat in the egg, vanilla and rum.

 Stir flour mixture into the egg mixture.
 If batter feels warm, wait 5 minutes, then stir in the chocolate.
-Spread evenly in prepared dish and bake in the center of the oven for 26 to 30 minutes, or until edges are puffed and pale golden.
+Spread evenly in prepared dish and bake in the center of the oven for 26 to 30 minutes (30 to 34 for 9 x 13 pan), or until edges are puffed and pale golden.
 A skewer inserted in the center will be covered in moist crumbs, and the edges will be just able to pull away from the sides of the dish.
 Cool in pan 2 to 5 minutes, then grab the foil and lift the blondies out of the dish and transfer to a rack to cool completely.
 Again lifting foil, tranfer to a cutting board and slice as desired (I cut 12).
 These are still excellent the next day.
 After that, I freeze, them and they are perfect when defrosted at room temperature.

 Saturday, April 02, 2011